Islandora/documentation/docs/user-documentation/media.md

 "media" to allow us to attach fields to files.
 Drupal uses a media's fields to store information about the media's file, such as file size, width and height (for images), alt text (for images), creation date, and so on.

-!!! note "Compared to Islandora 7"
+!!! note "Compared to Islandora Legacy"
-    In Islandora 7, this sort of technical metadata would have been stored as datastream properties or as additional metadata-specific datastreams.
+    In Islandora Legacy, this sort of technical metadata would have been stored as datastream properties or as additional metadata-specific datastreams.
-    In Islandora 8, each datastream holds its technical metadata using an associated media entity.
+    In Islandora, each datastream holds its technical metadata using an associated media entity.

 Fedora will store the media's file as a binary resource and use the media's properties as the binary resource's description.